Constipation

 • Upper GI Series: X-rays taken after the child drinks barium to rule out anatomical issues.

-• pH Probe and Impedance Studies: Measure stomach acid in the esophagus to assess reflux severity or treatment effectiveness.
+• pH Probe and Impedance Studies: Measures the presence and severity of stomach acid in the esophagus to evaluate reflux or the effectiveness of treatment.

-• Endoscopy: Uses a tiny camera to check for inflammation or underlying causes of reflux, usually performed under anesthesia.
+• Endoscopy: A small camera is used to examine the esophagus for inflammation or other underlying issues, typically performed under anesthesia.

-• Esophageal and Gastric Motility Testing: Determines if the GI tract muscles are moving food properly.
+• Esophageal and Gastric Motility Testing: Assesses whether the muscles of the GI tract are functioning properly to move food through the digestive system.4

 Treatment

-The primary treatment for reflux involves lifestyle changes and reflux precautions.
+The primary approach to managing reflux involves lifestyle modifications and reflux precautions.

-Medications that neutralize or reduce stomach acid can be used to heal inflammation caused by reflux.
+Medications: When lifestyle changes are insufficient, medications that neutralize or reduce stomach acid may be prescribed to heal inflammation caused by reflux.
 These include:

 • Antacids: Neutralize stomach acid.